dempe/blog/resources/posts/how-i-built-this-site.md

 ## Footnotes

+[^1]: Blade makes this even easier.
+And you can still use raw PHP if you need.

-[^1]: There are indeed PHP SSGs, but the whole reason I switched to PHP was to avoid off-the-shelf SSGs.
+[^2]: There are indeed PHP SSGs, but the whole reason I switched to PHP was to avoid off-the-shelf SSGs.

-[^2]: Or they should be if your DB is properly normalized.
+[^3]: Or they should be if your DB is properly normalized.

-[^3]: It's convention in Laravel for model names to be singular, and table names to be plural (`Post` and `posts`).
+[^4]: It's convention in Laravel for model names to be singular, and table names to be plural (`Post` and `posts`).
 This makes sense, because a table holds many rows, while a model represents a single row from that table.

-[^4]: If you want to see this live on your site, install the [DebugBar](https://github.com/barryvdh/laravel-debugbar) and click on the DB tab.
+[^5]: If you want to see this live on your site, install the [DebugBar](https://github.com/barryvdh/laravel-debugbar) and click on the DB tab.
 It will show you all the queries made while fetching the current view!